meraki/dashboard-api-go/client/docs/GetNetworkFirmwareUpgrades200ResponseProducts.md

 `func (o *GetNetworkFirmwareUpgrades200ResponseProducts) HasSensor() bool`

 HasSensor returns a boolean if a field has been set.

+### GetCloudGateway

+`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) GetCloudGateway() GetNetworkFirmwareUpgrades200ResponseProductsWireless`

+GetCloudGateway returns the CloudGateway field if non-nil, zero value otherwise.

+### GetCloudGatewayOk

+`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) GetCloudGatewayOk() (*GetNetworkFirmwareUpgrades200ResponseProductsWireless, bool)`

+GetCloudGatewayOk returns a tuple with the CloudGateway field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCloudGateway

+`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) SetCloudGateway(v GetNetworkFirmwareUpgrades200ResponseProductsWireless)`

+SetCloudGateway sets CloudGateway field to given value.

+### HasCloudGateway

+`func (o *GetNetworkFirmwareUpgrades200ResponseProducts) HasCloudGateway() bool`

+HasCloudGateway returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)